 Nucleic acids are long-chain polymers of nucleotides, so they are also known as polynucleotides.

 (i) It is responsible for heredity.
 In heredity, there is a transfer of inherent characters from one generation to another.
-And this process is held by the DNA.
+This process is held by the DNA.

 (ii) The protein cell synthesis is held by the Nucleic acid (both RNA and DNA).
 The protein synthesis is majorly done by the various RNA molecules in a cell while DNA contains the message for the synthesis of a specific protein.

 Q 22.
-What is the difference between a nucleotide and a nucleoside?
+What is the difference between a nucleoside and a nucleotide?